 FailSafe-ERA was founded in August 2009 by Juanita Shanks after realizing that her walk through the criminal justice system with her son was not about him or her but what God wanted to do through her to help others who have been affected by incarceration.

 My journey started before 2009.
 As I walked through this process, I was overwhelmed with emotions and could not find help anywhere.
 There was no FailSafe-ERA to help me understand how to gain control of my emotions, how to help him overcome his decisions, and successfully reenter the community.
 My saving grace was my relationship with God.

-Over the years I realized that our mission is to help all who have been affected by incarceration: the inmate, the returning citizen, family members, and the community.
+Over the years we realized that our mission is to help all who have been affected by incarceration: the inmate, the returning citizen, family members, and the community.
 We do not call them ex-inmates, ex-cons, or formerly incarcerated, we call them returning citizens.
-We believe that once they have completed their sentences and return to our communities they deserve a chance to become rehabilitated and citizens of our community.

 My son was the reason Failsafe-ERA started and he will continue to be the reason why we strive to make a positive impact on those currently incarcerated, our returning citizens, and their families.
 His last words, aside from Philippians 2:14-16, were..."don't worry about me mom I’m good, take care of all the others”.
 (See more at Q’s Corner)

 Juanita Shanks, Founder